jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Modules/Week_1/1_5_Installing_Software.md

 **!!!
 Quick Tip:** for working with modules

 ```
+$ module spider <module>      # If you cannot load a module because of dependencies, you can use the module spider to find what dependencies you need to load the module.
-$ module spider <term>  # search for a term
+$ module spider <module>      # Searches for a particular software
 $ module spider python        # note there are multiple versions you could choose
 $ module unload <modulename>  # uninstall a module
 $ module purge                # uninstall all modules
 ```

 ## Initiate a virtual conda environment